 Therefore CBD flowers legal in Austria.
 According to the Ministry of Health, they may not be advertised and sold as smoking products.
 The reason for this is that the THC content can exceed the limit of 0.3% when burnt.
 In CBD flowers are therefore mostly offered as "aroma flowers".

 CBD tea is clearly legal in Austria.
 As they are not extracts, they do not fall under the Novel Food Regulation.
-Moreover, since they are offered as food, easy production of addictive substances can be ruled out.
+As they are offered as foodstuffs, the possibility of easy production of addictive substances can also be ruled out.

 Conclusion: